Viv-2000/SmashZone/README.md

 └── data/
     └── bookings.db
 ```
-The data folder is only created locally, not during deployment, as the database created on deployment is managed by Render
+The data folder is created locally only during local testing as sqlite3 is used.
+It will not be created in production as the database server created on deployment is managed by Render